 Research Computer Access

-- In order to preserve the security and integrity of its computers and to ensure equitable access to computer resources for all patrons, the Library may place limitations on the time and manner in which library computers are used.
+- In order to preserve the security and integrity of its computers and to ensure equal access to computer resources for all patrons, the library may place limitations on the time and manner in which library computers are used.